-In the event that a complaint has been lodged an Incident/Complaint Form must be completed and forwarded to the Director immediately, even if the situation has been resolved to the satisfaction of all parties.
-Fourth instance: If the Participant is not satisfied with the outcome of this procedure they should be advised of their right to contact the Australian Skills Quality Authority (ASQA) by completing the complaints form at;
+In the event that a complaint has been lodged a Complaint Form must be completed and forwarded to the Director immediately, even if the situation has been resolved to the satisfaction of all parties.

 Appeals are the expression of the dissatisfaction of an assessment result.
 This would occur when a Participant has been deemed not yet competent and does not agree with this decision.

 There are various grounds for lodging an assessment appeal.
 These include, but are not limited to:

 - not being fully informed of the assessment process